 Unpacking the Mattress Topper: What It Is and Why Your Back Might Need One

 A mattress topper is an additional layer of material placed on top of your existing mattress.
 Its primary purpose is to modify the feel of your bed, whether that means adding softness, increasing firmness, or providing extra pressure relief and support.
-For individuals grappling with back pain, a well-chosen mattress topper can be a game-changer.
+For individuals grappling with back pain, a well-chosen mattress topper can be a major upgrade.
 It helps by cradling the natural curves of your spine, maintaining proper alignment from your neck to your lower back, and distributing your body weight evenly.
 This can significantly reduce pressure points that often lead to morning aches and stiffness, allowing your muscles to relax and your spine to rest in a neutral position throughout the night.

 Popular Mattress Topper Types and Their Back-Pain Benefits